certtools/intelmq/docs/Developers-Guide.md

   * Make separate pull requests / branches on GitHub for changes.
 This allows us to discuss things via GitHub.
   * We prefer one  Pull Request per feature or change.
 If you have a bunch of small fixes, please don't create one RP per fix :)
   * Only very small and changes (docs, ...) might be committed directly to development branches without Pull Request by the [core-team](https://github.com/orgs/certtools/teams/core).
   * Keep the balance between atomic commits and keeping the amount of commits per PR small.
-You can use interactive rebasing to squash multiple small commits into one. (`rebase -i master`)
+You can use interactive rebasing to squash multiple small commits into one (`rebase -i [base-branch]`).
+Only do rebasing if the code you are rebasing is yet not used by others or is already merged - because then others may need to run into conflicts.
-  * Make sure your PR is merge able in the master branch and all tests are successful.
+  * Make sure your PR is merge able in the develop branch and all tests are successful.
   * If possible [sign your commits with GPG](https://help.github.com/articles/signing-commits-using-gpg/).

 ### Workflow